MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 ```

-This is only few of rare cases comes with *for-loop*, if you know more, we would like to hear from you.
+These are only a few of the rare cases that come with *for-loop*.
+If you know more, we would like to hear from you.

 **_Happy Coding!_**